vinhle1984/CaseStudyUnit6/Codes/CaseStudy6.md

 #CONCLUSION
 ###Tidying the two datasets GDP and Edstat helped answer the questions above.
 There are 7 out of 38 countries that have the highest GDP with lower middle income.
+It shows that even though the countries with lower middle income still have the highest GDP ranking.
+Also the average ranking of OECD is 110.066 and the average ranking of nonOECD is 93.739.